The oldest public wildflower garden in the United States

-Notes: Redtop, while not native, was naturalized in the Garden.
+Notes: Redtop, while not native, is naturalized in the Garden.
 Eloise Butler may have catalogued it in her early Garden Records.
-She listed on the genus name in 1914.
+She listed only the genus name in 1914.
 There are 3 species known to exist in Hennepin County where the Garden is located - A. perennans, Autumn Bentgrass and A. scabra, Rough Bentgrass - both native - and our species A. gigantea.
 Redtop is not native but widely naturalized throughout North America.
 In Minnesota it is found in all but 11 widely scattered counties.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.